 Many providers support payment plans manually.
 They manage a calendar of when each payment is owed and call patients to collect, which takes a significant amount of administrative work.
 It also makes for a poor patient experience because it does not give a patient full visibility into the status of the payment plan.

-A better alternative is to use tools that permit self-service payment plans that give patients full visibility and control over their payments.
+A patient-friendly alternative is to use tools that permit self-service payment plans that give patients full visibility and control over their payments.
 Patients can then create a plan that works best for their individual circumstances.
 Some patients may want to pay off a balance-owed quickly and can afford a larger monthly payment.
 Others may want to make smaller payments and spread the plan out over a longer period.
 Giving patients the option to determine a timeframe that works best for their budget can help reduce their stress over what may otherwise be a financial hardship.

 2. Automate Payments